doserjef/spOccupancy_examples/README.md

 ## About

 Occupancy modeling is a common approach to assess species distribution patterns across space and/or time while explicitly accounting for false absences in detection-nondetection data.
-Numerous extensions of the basic single-species occupancy model exist to model multiple species, spatial autocorrelation and to integrate multiple data types.
+Numerous extensions of the basic single-species occupancy model exist to model multiple species, spatial autocorrelation, and to integrate multiple data types.
 This presentation discusses [spOccupancy](https://www.jeffdoser.com/files/spoccupancy-web/), an R package designed to fit a variety of Bayesian single-species and multi-species occupancy models.
 I first give a brief introduction of occupancy modeling as a robust form of species distribution model as well as spatial autocorrelation and how it arises in detection-nondetection data.
 I then introduce the `spOccupancy` package and detail how to fit single-species spatial and non-spatial occupancy models.
 In this repository, I provide examples of three additional forms of occupancy models fit by spOccupancy: (1) multi-species models, (2) integrated occupancy models, and (3) multi-season (spatio-temporal) occupancy models.
 The repository contains the presentation slides, the example data sets, and the R scripts for the four examples.

 ## Installing spOccupancy